Emurgo/yoroi/README.md

 ## Checking that Rust is well setup (iOS & Android)

-After following the instructions for iOS and Android -- it is not required to install both, `rustup show` show return something like this:
+After following the instructions for iOS and Android -- it is not required to install both, `rustup show` should return something like this:

 ```
 rustup show